cimentadaj/tidyflow/vignettes/presentations/README.md

 * `knit` the presentation to produce an `html`.

 * Once you have your final `html`, open the `html` in Chrome/Chromium and press `CTRL-SHIT-p`.
 This prompts you to save the presentation as `pdf`.
-Save the presentation with the same name but `.pdf`
+Save the presentation but as a `.pdf`.
+Note that this doesn't have to have the `_` in front.

 * Add an option to the `Rmd` file to `eval = FALSE` all of the code chunks.
 This makes sure that if the presentation takes long, it's not knitted every time we run `pkgdown`.
 In any case, the website will only grab all `pdf` files, so it doesn't matter that it rewrites the `html` file.